WoTTsecurity/wott-io/_posts/selinux-vs-apparmor.md

 **Required Skill Level**: Medium
 **Prerequisites**:
-Either:
+ * Either:
     * have SELinux installed
     * use a Red Hat distribution of Linux
  * follow guide to install SELinux for Debian based Linux (Debian, Ubuntu, etc) using `apt` package
+ * **have a virtual machine with your Linux distribution installed**

-an understanding on MAC protocols (will make the tutorial easier) we give a brief introduction if you are not familiar
+ * an understanding on MAC protocols (will make the tutorial easier) we give a brief introduction if you are not familiar.

+But *please* test this out first on a VM to get familiar with MAC protocols as we do not want you locked out of your system.

 ## So what is SELinux and what is a MAC Model?